TakayukiNagamine/FastTrack-Workshop/README.md

 4. Specify the following:

-    -   Sound folder: Path to the “sounds” folder containing .wav files.
+    -   **Sound folder**: Path to the “sounds” folder containing .wav files.
-    -   TextGrid folder: Path to the “textgrids” folder containing .TextGrid files.
+    -   **TextGrid folder**: Path to the “textgrids” folder containing .TextGrid files.
-    -   Output folder: Path to the folder where you wish to save the outputs.
+    -   **Output folder**: Path to the folder where you wish to save the outputs.
 You could specify an existing location or create one by typing it there.
-    -   Which tier contains segmentation information?: Specify the tier in which phonemic transcription/segmentation has been performed.
+    -   **Which tier contains segmentation information?**: Specify the tier in which phonemic transcription/segmentation has been performed.
 In the current example, the segmentation is done in Tier 2 so type 2.
-    -   Which tier contains word information?: Specify the tier with words.
+    -   **Which tier contains word information?**: Specify the tier with words.
 Type 1 in this case.
-    -   Is stress marked on vowels?: Tick the box if you wish to take stress into account.
+    -   **Is stress marked on vowels?**: Tick the box if you wish to take stress into account.
 If you use forced alignment to segment the speech, stress is marked alongside each vowel.
 For example, you will find “AE1”, which means a TRAP vowel that bears the primary stress, or “AE2” the secondary stress, etc.

 # References